 We always recommend that the rotten wood be removed and replaced with PVC brick mould and sill materials.
 We do not recommend just cutting out the bad places and patching it.
 The whole piece must be removed and replaced with PVC.
 The PVC is paintable and does not have the rot issues which wood is known for.

-If you have questions or concerns about your windows and potential wood rot at your home, please call us today at 404-844-0999 to schedule a FREE in-home estimate.
+If you have questions or concerns about your windows and potential wood rot at your home, please contact us today to schedule a FREE in-home estimate.
 We care about quality products AND quality window installations!

 Some of our manufactures include, but are not limited to: Pella Windows and Doors,Marvin Windows and Doors, MI Windows and Doors, Andersen Windows and Doors, Jeld-Wen Windows and Doors.